A man hiking with a trash bag on the backpack.

-Waste management in the mountain cabins
+Waste management in mountain cabins

-Here’s how waste management works
+How waste management works

-5. You can leave food waste in the mountain cabins that have compost facilities.
-From other locations, place it in your trash bag and carry it to a cabin/station with compost facilities or to the waste station by a road.
+5. Food waste can be left at cabins that have composting facilities.
+At other locations, place it in your rubbish bag and carry it with you to a cabin or station with composting, or down to waste facilities by the road.
 Avoid food waste by not cooking more than you can eat.

-2. Clean, compress, and sort all recyclables.
+2. Clean, compress and sort all recyclables.

 Which trash should you carry with you?